Scaffolding Safety & Scaffold Tagging

 Scaffolding Safety Training

-Scaffolding safety training is a collection of practical lessons to help employees develop skills for the safe use of scaffolds at work.
-Proper training equips workers with the right knowledge to protect themselves and others against injuries and illnesses when dealing with scaffolding.
-Typical scaffold safety training includes access and usage requirements, capacity, and birdcage scaffolding and ladder beams like in this free online course.
+Scaffolding safety training is a collection of practical lessons to help employees develop skills for safely using scaffolds at work.
+Typical scaffold safety training includes access and usage requirements, capacity, and birdcage scaffolding and ladder beams, like in this free online course.
+Meanwhile, this Mobile Scaffold Safety course created by WAHA, specifically emphasizes the safe usage of mobile scaffolds at work.

-2. A unique scaffold identification tag number must be clearly identified on all tags for tracking purposes.
+1. A unique scaffold identification tag number must be identified on all tags for tracking purposes.

-5. Front information displayed and completed for each tag.
+4. Front information is displayed and completed for each tag.

 Green Scaffold Tags